divio/divio-cloud-docs/background/about-boilerplates.rst

 Every Divio Cloud project includes a Boilerplate, whether it's one of our standard Boilerplates or a custom Boilerplate of your own, which will be selected when the project is created.
+At minimum, it will use our :ref:`blank-boilerplate`.

 Our built-in Boilerplates
 -------------------------

+.. _blank-boilerplate:

 Blank Boilerplate
 ~~~~~~~~~~~~~~~~~